 Patience for winter’s frost to leave the ground, patience for young plants to grow to their fullest potential and patience for those late waking plants to come to life.
 Before you pull out the shovel and call one of your perennials, trees or shrubs a goner look for signs of life and get to know what plants like to sleep in.
-Below are some of the perennials and shrubs we’ve found to be the last to wake up, not poking their heads out until mid-June and in some cases of a late spring, July.
+Below are some of the perennials, shrubs and trees we’ve found to be the last to wake up, not poking their heads out until mid-June and in some cases of a late spring like this one, July.

 • Agastache (Hyssop)

 • Baptisia (False Indigo)